 Somersworth is a somewhat small city located in the state of New Hampshire.
 With a population of 11,759 people and two constituent neighborhoods, Somersworth is the 25th largest community in New Hampshire.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Somersworth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Somersworth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Somersworth is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Somersworth who work in office and administrative support (16.23%), sales jobs (10.49%), and food service (7.32%).
+There are especially a lot of people living in Somersworth who work in office and administrative support (15.13%), sales jobs (10.40%), and management occupations (8.19%).

 Also of interest is that Somersworth has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Somersworth in 2010 was $24,149, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
-This equates to an annual income of $96,596 for a family of four.
+The per capita income in Somersworth in 2010 was $25,527, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
+This equates to an annual income of $102,108 for a family of four.
 However, Somersworth contains both very wealthy and poor people as well.

 The most common language spoken in Somersworth is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and Hindi.